uNetworking/libEpollFuzzer/README.md

 gif here of finding the bug

 ## A more complex case
 Fuzzing the entire uSockets library takes no more than a few linker flags.
+Other libraries that may benefit from fuzzing include libuv, libev, libevent, ASIO and the like.

 ## How it works